Sir John Willoughby, 4th Baronet: Early life and family

-Born at Baldon House, Oxfordshire, Willoughby was the son of Christopher Willoughby, and was educated at Merchant Taylors' School from 1809 to 1812.
+Born at Baldon House, Marsh Baldon, Oxfordshire, Willoughby was the son of Christopher Willoughby, and was educated at Merchant Taylors' School from 1809 to 1812.
 After a short break at sea, he then enrolled at the Haileybury College from 1815 to 1818.

 Willoughby then entered the Bombay Civil Service in 1818, and was appointed assistant resident at Baroda in 1820.
 He married Eliza Kennedy, daughter of Colonel Michael Kennedy—a member of the Bombay Presidency army—in 1822, and then became a political agent at Kathiawar from 1828 until 1835, when he became Chief Secretary to the Government of Bombay until 1846.
 After this, he was a member of the Bombay Legislative Council until 1851.

 He then returned to England, where, after the death of Eliza in 1852, he remarried to Elizabeth Hawkes, daughter of Thomas Hawkes MP, of Himley House, Staffordshire, in 1854.
 In the same year, he became a member of the Court of Directors, and held that role until 1858.

 He had at least three children, Maria Martha (died 1871), Maria Gertrude (died 1939) and Mary Sophia (died 1853).